 *Specific instructions: Cut spaghetti squash in half length-wise and scoop out the guts (seeds, slimy stringy goop).
-Bake in the oven at 350°F, cut side down, for 1 hour.
+Bake in the oven at 400°F, brush the flesh with olive oil, and bake cut side up, for 1 hour.
 Once cool enough to handle, take a fork and scrape with the tines the flesh of the squash.
 The fibers will come loose easily and you can keep scraping until all that is left is a thin rind.
 Refrigerate once cool and it will keep for a week.
 One spaghetti squash will make about 6-8 cups of volume so one is usually more than enough for dinner + leftovers.